dfinity/ic/rs/consensus/src/ecdsa/spec.md

     // *** test for subnet membership change
     // The logic is that if we have a key that is not being reshared, then we initiate reshare
     // if the receiver set of that key is not equal to the subnet membership of next_registry_version.
-    // With this logic ,if a resharig attempt has not succeeded at the end of a CUP interval,
+    // With this logic, if a resharing attempt has not succeeded at the end of a CUP interval,
     // that resharing attempt will simply continue as long as it takes.

     match (current_key_state, next_key_state) {